 Studies of this nature suggest that we have some power over how readily our cells age and therefore how readily we age.
 Increased telomerase and therefore telomere length may be one of the keys to slow the aging process and the problems, such as disease, that come along with telomere shortening.
-An integrative approach including supplemental support of melatonin, as well as lifestyle changes could be part of the answer to prevent cell age, disease proliferation.
+An integrative approach including supplemental support of melatonin, as well as lifestyle changes, could be part of the answer to preventing cell age and disease proliferation.

 Lu, W., Zhang, Y., Liu, D., Songyang, Z., & Wan, M. (2012).Telomeres-structure, function, and regulation.
 Experimental Cell Research.

 Miquel, J. (2009).
 An update of the oxidation-inflammation theory of aging: the involvement of the immune system in oxi-inflamm-aging.
 Current pharmaceutical design, 15(26), 3003-3026.

 Ornish, D., Lin, J., Chan, J. M., Epel, E., Kemp, C., Weidner, G. & Blackburn, E. H. (2013).
 Effect of comprehensive lifestyle changes on telomerase activity and telomere length in men with biopsy-proven low-risk prostate cancer: 5-year follow-up of a descriptive pilot study.
 The lancet oncology, 14(11), 1112-1120.